wso2/docs-mi/en/docs/reference/connectors/ldap-connector/ldap-connector-example.md

 8. Click **Init** operation.
 Then click **Submit**.

     !!!
 Info
-        `<ldap.init>` element authenticates with the LDAP server in order to gain access to perform various LDAP operations.
+        `<ldap.init>` element authenticates with the LDAP server to gain access to perform various LDAP operations.

 9. You can go to the source view of the xml configuration file of the Sequence and copy the following configuration.
     ```xml